Mechanical-Advantage/AdvantageScope/docs/tabs/ODOMETRY.md

 ]
 ```

-Multiple poses are typically shown as duplicate objects, except for trajectories (where each pose is a point along the trajectory).
-The rotation must be CCW+, which matches the standard [WPILib coordinate system](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/geometry/coordinate-systems.html).
-The origin and units are configurable.
+The rotation must be CCW+, and the units (radians/degrees) are configurable.

-> Note: To log Pose2d and trajectory values with WPILib, use the [Field2d](https://docs.wpilib.org/en/stable/docs/software/dashboards/glass/field2d-widget.html) class.
-With AdvantageKit, call `Logger.getInstance().recordOutput(key, poses...);` or `Logger.getInstance().recordOutput(key, trajectory);`

 ## Objects